-Henpecked Husband: He's married to Kimberley from the first game, and as Richmond notes, he left Toran to get away from her.
+Henpecked Husband: He's married to Kimberly from the first game, and as Richmond notes, he left Toran to get away from her.
 She also has a crush on Yam Koo despite this fact, which may explain why both of them skipped town at the same time.

-Information Desk: His speciality.
-He can be recruited (for a small fee) to find out the whereabouts of as yet recruited characters, although a certain amount of Figure It Out Yourself is also required.
+Information Desk: His speciality - he can be recruited (for a small fee) to find out the whereabouts of as yet recruited characters, although a certain amount of Figure It Out Yourself is also required.

 The Barnum: When first encountered, but he joins the Allied Forces after the hero beats him in a coin flipping bet (where Richmond used a weighted coin).
 He apologizes for tricking the hero and agrees to join, impressed that the hero saw through his trick.

-You All Look Familiar: His design is quite simple and he is dressed just like one of the generic non-player character townsfolk from Suikoden 1, in what appears to be a fond Shout Out to the previous game.
+You ALL Look Familiar: His design is quite simple and he is dressed just like one of the generic non-player character townsfolk from Suikoden 1, in what appears to be a fond Shout-Out to the previous game.

 Ascended Extra: He's probably the very last character you recruited in I, and plays zero role in the plot.
 Here?
 Not only he can be recruited earlier, he's also got a frigging subquest revolving around him.

-Rule Of Cool: The outfit, the gun, the mysteriousness, the brooding etc.
+Rule of Cool: The outfit, the gun, the mysteriousness, the brooding etc.

-Sniper Rifle: His weapon.
-Incidently, one of the few gun users in the Suikoden universe.
+Sniper Rifle: His weapon - incidently, one of the few gun-users in the Suikoden universe.

-Furo Scene: His speciality.
-He has a passion for making baths, and once recruited, he builds a large onsen at castle HQ where party characters can be seen enjoying a nice soak.
+Furo Scene: His speciality - he has a passion for making baths, and once recruited, he builds a large onsen at castle HQ where party characters can be seen enjoying a nice soak.
 The onsen also serves as an area to display any antique treasures discovered.

 Bathtub Bonding: Certain combinations of characters and antiques placed within the baths will activate a variety of mini scenes.

-Hot Blooded: Literally.
-He's very passionate and appreciates people who are as "toasty" (flushed) as he is, mostly because it shows they appreciate the benefits of hot baths.
+Hot-Blooded: Literally - he's very passionate and appreciates people who are as "toasty" (flushed) as he is, mostly because it shows they appreciate the benefits of hot baths.

-Four Star Badass: So much so that his reputation will make every Kobold in the Jowston City States head for the battlefield without question.
+Four-Star Badass: So much so that his reputation will make every Kobold in the Jowston City States head for the battlefield without question.
 Bonus points for being more than happy to join his troops on the front lines.

 Batman Gambit: He and Shu cook one up to fool the Highland Army into thinking the Kobolds are still vulnerable to Fantastic Racism post-Two River so they can outflank the Highland Army later when they least expect it.